zimbo-link/street-assessment/README.md

 DB_PASSWORD=root
 ```

-Run these commands to seed the database as in the task assignment:
+Run these commands to seed the database.
-note: I have added more Properties to view the pagination.

 ```
 php artisan migrate